-Portulaca is a genus of the flowering plant family Portulacaceae, comprising about 40-100 species found in the tropics and warm temperate regions.
-They are also known as Purslane, Sun Plant, Rose Moss and Wax Pink.
-Common Purslane (P. oleracea) is widely considered an edible plant, and in some areas an invasive type of weed.
-Purslane can be eaten raw or cooked, and lends itself to stir fry dishes.
+Portulaca is a genus of flowering plants in the family Portulacaceae comprising about 40 to 100 species found in the tropics and warm temperate regions.
+The members of the genus are commonly known as Purslane, Sun Plant, Rose Moss, and Wax Pink.
+Common Purslane (Portulaca oleracea) is widely considered an edible plant and, in some areas, an invasive type of weed.
+Purslane can be eaten raw or cooked and lends itself to stir fry dishes.

-Members of the Portulaca genus are relatively easy to grow hardy or half hardy annuals that reach from 6 to 18 inches (15 to 45 cm) in height.
-They carry succulent leaves and bloom from summer to the second half of autumn and carry cup shaped flowers; these may be of yellow, red, pink or white.
+Portulacas are relatively hardy or half-hardy easy-to-grow annuals that reach 6 to 18 inches (15 to 45 cm).
+They have fleshy leaves, bloom from summer to the second half of fall, and have cup-shaped flowers, which can be yellow, red, pink, or white.

 Light: Full sunlight

-Water: During the growing period the plants need frequent watering, but let dry between watering.
-Portulaca does not like wet conditions and will rot in constantly wet soil.
+Water: During the growing period, Portulacas need frequent watering but let the soil dry between watering.
+They do not like wet conditions and will rot in constantly wet soil.

-Fertilizer: An application of a balanced slow release fertilize with minor elements every 6 months.
+Fertilizer: An application of a balanced slow-release fertilizer with minor elements every six months.

-Portulaca plants tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
-These plants are excellent for high heat and drought tolerance, and will seed and spread themselves very well.
-Some control methods may be needed to keep Portulaca plants from becoming invasive to areas where they are not wanted.
-These wonderful plants do spread easily and very well.
-Portulaca species such as Purslane require no attention at all when growing and flowering; however you should remove them from the garden before Portulaca have chance to set seed as they may take over the garden.
+Portulacas love places with full sun and tolerate various soil types but prefer sandy, well-drained soil.
+These plants have high heat and drought tolerance.
+They spread quickly, and some control methods may be needed to keep them from becoming invasive in areas where they are not wanted.
+Species such as Portulaca oleracea require no attention when growing and flowering.
+However, you should remove them from the garden before setting seeds, as they may take over your garden.
 You do not need to water often for proper Portulaca care.
-The cylindrical foliage of the Portulaca plants retains moisture very well, thus, regular watering is not needed.
-When they are watered, just a light watering will do, as their root zone is very shallow.

-The seeds of Purslane and other Portulaca members should be sown on the soil surface following the last frost of spring.
-Ideally Purslane should be grown in a sunny part of the garden and Portulaca genus members thrive in hot areas.
-The soil that Purslane grows in should be sandy and poor with a pH of 5.5 to 7.
+The seeds of Portulacas should be sown on the soil surface following the last frost of spring.
+Ideally, Portulacas should be grown in the sunniest part of the garden.

-If starting Purslane indoors then start about one and a half months in advance.
-You first need to imbibe Purslane seeds by placing within soil in a plastic bag and placing in the fridge for about 15 days.
-Once finished, place the soil /seeds in light and germinate at 70 to 86 degrees Fahrenheit (21 to 30 degrees Celsius).
-It typically takes about one to three weeks for Purslane seeds to germinate.
-Once ready transfer into the garden at from 6 to 24 inches (15 to 60 cm) apart (depending on the size of the Portulaca species).
+If starting Purslane indoors, sow the seeds about one and a half months in advance.
+It typically takes about one to three weeks for seeds to germinate at 70 to 86 °F (21 to 30 °C).
+Once ready, transfer the seedlings into the garden from 6 to 24 inches (15 to 60 cm) apart (depending on the size of the species).
 This should be done towards the end of spring.